 Yes, there are no limits or prerequisites.
 You may wish to meet with the instructor before signing up for multiple courses.

 They are offered Fall, Winter, Spring, and Summer quarters.

-You can use your student network storage area to store lessons, if you limit the total file sizes.
+You can use your student network 8-gig storage area to store lessons.
 You can also use your own storage device; USB drives, portable hard drives, network storage sites, or CD/DVD disks all work.
 You can even email lesson files to yourself if the files will are not too large for your email system.

 They are a chip of flash memory in a little case with a USB plug on the end.
-They're called Flash Drives, USB Drives, Thumb Drives, etc. They have no moving parts (unlike the similar units called MicroDrives) and are quite dependable.
+They're called Flash Drives, USB Drives, Thumb Drives, etc. They have no moving parts and are quite dependable.
 When plugged in they look and act like a hard drive.
 It is recommended you copy your projects onto the computer and do your work off that file.
 When you are done, copy the work back to the USB drive.

 Be sure to use the appropriate unmounting, ejecting or other disconnect procedure for the computer you are using before unplugging them.
 Data may be lost if you don't.

 Rename your USB drive with your name or other unique term.
 It makes it easier to trace if you forget your USB drive in the computer.

 The self-paced courses will not need large storage so you can buy the cheaper models.
-A good plan is to periodically copy the contents of the Flash Drive onto a CD or DVD disk and then clean off the unused files. and then clean off the unused files.
+A good plan is to periodically copy the contents of the Flash Drive onto a CD or DVD disk and then clean off the unused files.
 The files you delete will remain in the Trash folder on the drive, taking up space, until you empty the trash.
 All the Macintosh computers will burn CD-R disks and DVD-Rs.

 When you throw files into the Trash, they are still there on your drive, taking up space, until you run the Empty Trash command (found in the Mac Desktop Finder pull-down menu).